{Customer Spotlight} Sarah, Everyday Manners consultant

 to simplicity and enjoyment of nature that so many people

-are discovering, (happiness is on your own backyard).
 I am loving old fashioned phone calls catching up with people.

 In so many ways, I am just enjoying the priorities that this time in